alexwlchan/alexwlchan.net/src/index.md

 *   Silly art projects, like measuring [data in floppy disks](https://howlongismydata.glitch.me/), or controlling a rocket [with the &lt;marquee&gt; tag](https://marquee-rocket.glitch.me/).

-*   My [Twitter feed](https://twitter.com/alexwlchan), where I share work-in-progress and think out loud about new ideas.

 This site is a one-stop shop for everything I've made -- it's either here, or linked to from here.
 If you're new, you might want to start with [my blog](/all-posts/) or [my list of projects](/projects/).